-You want to learn web development and you start browsing the internet to know more about web development and you end up hearing the buzzwords front end development, back end development, full stack development.
+You want to learn web development and you start browsing the internet to know more about web development and you end up hearing the buzzwords front end development, back end development, and reasons to become a full stack developer.
 Then you start digging further “What is the front end?
 What’s the difference between full stack vs front end?
 What are the front end development courses?” but you don’t find the right answers.
 We get it.

 In this blog, we will clear all your confusions and answer your most asked questions:

 - How are full stack developers and front end developers different?

 - What are front end/backend developer skills?

 - What are front end/backend jobs?

 Front end development is often called Client-side development.
 One of the challenges in front end development is that developers need to keep up to date with current tools and technologies because there is a rapid pace of change in tools, technologies, and frameworks.

 The person who develops the user interfaces is called Front End developer.
 The web development community is huge, you can find lot of front end web development course on the internet.

 Back end development is often called server-side development.
 The goal of the back end development is to serve the information that the user requested.